 • Quickly and independently learn to use new techniques.

-• Automate software testing and deployment.
+• Use automated software testing and deployment.

 • Collaborate within a development team.